buehlmaier/FINA4350-student-blog-2022-01/content/group-Super-NLP_blogpost-020.md

 By Group "Super NLP"

-In the previous blog, our team shows the progress we made in data mining and preprocessing.
-This blog we will guide you through our sentiment analysis toward XRP related tweets.
+This is a demo blog post.
+Its purpose is to show how to use the basic functionality of Markdown in the context of a blog post.

-# Financial Data
+## How to Include a Link and Python Code

-Before we can start the sentiment analysis, we found that part of the financial data of XRP we loaded from Yahoo Finance was missing.
-Specifically, the data on October 12, 2020 was missing in the Yahoo Finance database.
-So we chose [Investing.com](http://www.investing.com) to get the whole year data of XRP and recalculated the return and 30 days volatility.
+We chose [Investing.com](http://www.investing.com) to get the whole year data of XRP and recalculated the return and 30 days volatility.

 The code we use is as follows:
 ```python